racheliurui/markdown/Trending/AWS/030_HA_FailOver_Archi_Handson.md

 ## 089.mp4 -- creating AutoScaling group in existing VPC ; create ELB to dispatch requests

-* create security group for the web server EC2 instances
+* Create security group for the web server EC2 instances
   * inbound http(s) from internet; ssh from local client; all traffic from itself
   * outbound all traffic to anywhere
-* create Load Balancer (EC2 --> Network & Security --> Load Balancers)
+* Create Load Balancer (EC2 --> Network & Security --> Load Balancers)
   * select current VPC for this new Load balancer to sit in
   * select dispatch HTTP protocol from 80 to 80 port (if https select , we need to upload ssl cert to ELB)
   * select both of our public subnets as the dispatching targets